Mottie/tablesorter/README.md

 * Original examples and docs at: [http://tablesorter.com](http://tablesorter.com).
 * Dual licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) and [GPL](http://www.gnu.org/licenses/gpl.html) licenses.

+### Special Thanks

+* Big shout-out to [Nick Craver](https://github.com/NickCraver) for getting rid of the `eval()` function that was previously needed for multi-column sorting.
+* Also big thanks to [thezoggy](https://github.com/thezoggy) for helping with code, themes and valuable feedback.
+* And, thanks to everyone that has contributed, and continue to contribute to this forked project!

 ### Change Log

 View the [complete listing here](https://github.com/Mottie/tablesorter/wiki/Change).

+#### Version 2.7.7 (2/17/2013)

+* Updated the currency parser to ignore formatting (commas, decimals and spaces) when detecting the column parser.
+* Updated the natural sort regex to better work with scientific notation and alphanumerics with the number first - see [this issue](https://github.com/overset/javascript-natural-sort/issues/8).
+* Reverted code to only add a colgroup if the [`widthFixed`](http://mottie.github.com/tablesorter/docs/#widthfixed) option is `true` and no colgroup exists.
+Fixes issues [#238](https://github.com/Mottie/tablesorter/issues/238) and [#239](https://github.com/Mottie/tablesorter/issues/239).
+* Added a tablesorter namespace to all bound events.
+Fixes [issue #233](https://github.com/Mottie/tablesorter/issues/233).
+* Added a [`filterReset`](http://mottie.github.com/tablesorter/docs/#filterreset) method which is the same code executed when the [`filter_reset`](http://mottie.github.com/tablesorter/docs/#widget-filter-reset) element is clicked.
+* Added a `pageSet` method to the pager which allows you to easily change the pager page (see [issue #231](https://github.com/Mottie/tablesorter/issues/231)):

+    ```javascript
+    // go to page 3
+    $('table').trigger('pageSet', 3);
+    ```

+* Added a range filter to the filter widget.
+  * You can now search for a range of values using either of these formats: `10 - 20` or `10 to 20`.
+Note the space before and after the dash so as to differentiate it from a negative sign.
+  * You can also use symbols within the range `10% - 20%` or `$10 - $20`.
+  * Thanks to [matzhu](https://github.com/matzhu) and [satacoy](https://github.com/satacoy) for code ideas in [issue #166](https://github.com/Mottie/tablesorter/issues/166#issuecomment-10167129).
+* Added logical AND and OR operators to the filters to the filter widget.
+  * Entering `box && bat` (or `box AND bat`) will only show rows that contain `box` and `bat` within the same column below the filter.
+It does not search other columns.
+The spaces between the operators and the queries are important.
+  * Entering `box|bat` (or `box OR bat`) will only show rows that contain either `box` or `bat` within the same column below the filter.
+It does not search other columns.
+The spaces between the operators and the queries are important.
+  * At this time you cannot combine different operators.
+So, `>= 100 AND <= 200` will not work, use the range filter operator (`100 - 200`) instead.
+  * Using the `|` (or operator) was previously undocumented, but useable.
+  * This was also requested in [issue #166](https://github.com/Mottie/tablesorter/issues/166).
+* Added a new filter widget option named [`filter_formatter`](http://mottie.github.com/tablesorter/docs/#widget-filter-formatter):
+  * This option allows you to add custom selectors into the filter row.
+  * Because of the amount of coding, new files named "jquery.tablesorter.widgets-filter-formatter.js" and "filter.formatter.css" were added.
+They include code to add jQuery UI and HTML5 controls via the filter_formatter option.
+  * Filter formatter functions include: "uiSpinner", "uiSlider", "uiRange" (uiSlider ranged), "uiDatepicker" (range only), "html5Number", "html5Range" and "html5Color".
+  * As an example, this code will add the jQuery UI spinner to the first column:

+      ```javascript
+      filter_formatter : {
+        0 : function($cell, indx){
+          return $.tablesorter.filterFormatter.uiSpinner( $cell, indx, {
+            value : 0,  // starting value
+            min   : 0,  // minimum value
+            max   : 50, // maximum value
+            step  : 1,  // increment value by
+            addToggle: true, // enable or disable the control
+            exactMatch: true,
+            numberFormat: "n"
+          });
+        }
+      }
+      ```

+  * You can also choose to add the current selector value into a css3 tooltip or into the header by setting the `valueToHeader` option, if available.
+  * Fulfills [ErinsMatthew](https://github.com/ErinsMatthew)'s feature request - [issue #232](https://github.com/Mottie/tablesorter/issues/232).
+Thanks for the great idea!
+* NOTE: I know the js folder is getting messy.
+In version 3, I plan on having a separate folder for widgets and parsers.
+And with the build system, you'll be able to pick and choose which components you need.

 #### Version 2.7.6 (2/6/2013)